holgerbrandl/kalasim/docs/userguide/docs/index.md

 class Car : Component()
 ```

-The class inherits from `org.github.holgerbrandl.kalasim.Component`.
+The class inherits from `org.kalasim.Component`.

 Although it is possible to define other processes within a class,
 the standard way is to define a generator function called `process` in the class.